Notes Links Bibliography Quotes Charts 8 Gates 5 Steps

 it

-means thirteen basic skills; and moreover, it means thirteen basic attributes for advance
+means thirteen basic skills; and moreover, it means thirteen basic attributes for advanced

 combination of these skills.